zeromq/czmq/README.md

     CZMQ_EXPORT char *
         zsys_vprintf (const char *format, va_list argptr);

+    //  Create UDP beacon socket; if the routable option is true, uses
+    //  multicast (not yet implemented), else uses broadcast.
+This method
+    //  and related ones might _eventually_ be moved to a zudp class.
+    CZMQ_EXPORT SOCKET
+        zsys_udp_new (bool routable);

+    //  Send zframe to UDP socket
+    CZMQ_EXPORT void
+        zsys_udp_send (SOCKET udpsock, zframe_t *frame, inaddr_t *address);

+    //  Receive zframe from UDP socket, and set address of peer that sent it
+    //  The peername must be a char [INET_ADDRSTRLEN] array.
+    CZMQ_EXPORT zframe_t *
+        zsys_udp_recv (SOCKET udpsock, char *peername);

+    //  Handle an I/O error on some socket operation; will report and die on
+    //  fatal errors, and continue silently on "try again" errors.
+    CZMQ_EXPORT void
+        zsys_socket_error (char *reason);

     //  Self test of this class
     CZMQ_EXPORT int
         zsys_test (bool verbose);